Freedom of religion in Hungary: Societal status

 Antisemitism in Hungary has been found to be prevalent.
 A 2019 poll found that 36% of Hungarians believe there to be a "secret Jewish network" controlling politics and the economy and that 15% wish for Jews to leave the country.
 A 2019 poll of Hungarian Jews found that 77% considered antisemitism a major problem in Hungary and that 35% had experienced harassment in the five years preceding the poll.
-The Magyar Gárda was far-right organization that targeted minorities between 2007-2009, targeting Jews specifically.
+The Magyar Gárda was far-right organization that targeted minorities between 2007 and 2009, targeting Jews specifically.
 During his visit to Hungary in 2021, Pope Francis identified antisemitism as a major problem in the country.

 Due to Hungary's limited Muslim population, Islamophobia was not a major issue in Hungary before 2015.
 Following the influx of refugees into Europe from Islamic countries in 2015, Islamophobic messaging increased significantly.
 Muslims have been found to experience verbal harassment in public, with women and girls wearing a hijab being targeted in particular.